Not sure what ecommerce SKAGs are? It's a little complicated but let's make it easier with a story.

 When it comes to PPC advertising, the main goal is to get the most return of investment (ROI) for all your ad spend.
 And I can’t emphasize this enough.

-No normal person would waste his/her time, money and resources for something that is not worth it.
+No business savvy person would waste their time, money and resources for something that is not worth it.